GeophyAI/seistorch/README.md

 From this version, seistorch will use 'torchrun' to perform distributed full waveform inversion('mpi4py' used before).
 Please refer to <seistorch/examples/check_features/torchrun_dist>.
 The old mpi4py APIs in seistorch will be deprecated, nccl in torch will be prefered.

-Note: I am preparing my dissertation now, so the update may be delayed.

 | Inversion Tests | Status |
 | :----------- | :-----------: |
 | Acoustic   | Passed       |